MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 :::image type="content" source="./media/kubecost-savings.png" alt-text="Screenshot showing the Kubecost Savings screen.":::

-Take some time to navigate around the different views and features that kubecost provides.
+Take some time to navigate around the different views and features that Kubecost provides.

 ## Design considerations

-AKS has several interfaces to other Azure services like Azure Active Directory, Azure Storage, and Azure Virtual N    etwork, which require special attention during the planning phase.
+AKS has several interfaces to other Azure services like Azure Active Directory, Azure Storage, and Azure Virtual Network, which require special attention during the planning phase.
 AKS also adds extra complexity that requires you to consider applying the same security, governance, and compliance mechanisms and controls as in the rest of your infrastructure landscape.

 Here are some other design considerations for AKS security governance and compliance:

 - Decide whether the cluster's control plane is accessible via the internet, which is the default, or only within a specific virtual network as a private cluster.

-- Evaluate using the built-in [Apparmor](/azure/aks/operator-best-practices-cluster-security#app-armor) Linux security module to limit actions that containers can perform, like read, write, execute, or system functions like mounting file systems.
+- Evaluate using the built-in [AppArmor](/azure/aks/operator-best-practices-cluster-security#app-armor) Linux security module to limit actions that containers can perform, like read, write, execute, or system functions like mounting file systems.

 - Evaluate using [secure computing (seccomp)](/azure/aks/operator-best-practices-cluster-security#secure-computing) at the process level to limit the process calls that containers can perform.